 If low airflow doesn’t seem to be the issue, then another problem is making your AC frost over.
 If this is what’s going on, merely defrosting it won’t repair the problem.
 The evaporator coil will probably freeze again unless you fix the root problem.
 Get in touch with an HVAC tech to address issues with your air conditioner, which might include:

 - Refrigerant leak: AC units continuously use refrigerant, so it shouldn’t run out.
 Insufficient refrigerant means there’s a leak somewhere.
 Only a professional can pinpoint the leak, fix it, and recharge the system to the correct amount.

 - Grimy evaporator coil: If grime accumulates on the coil, air can’t reach it, and it’s likely to freeze.

 - Broken blower: A faulty motor or unbalanced fan can halt airflow over the evaporator coil.

-If your AC freezes up, get in touch with the NATE-certified techs at McKinley Heating Service Experts to fix the trouble.
+If your AC freezes up, get in touch with the ACE-certified techs at McKinley Heating Service Experts to fix the trouble.
 We have years of experience helping homeowners check their air conditioners, and we’re sure we can get things operating again in no time.
 Contact us at 780-800-7092 to book air conditioning repair in Edmonton with us now.